Vasa Previa and Birth Injuries

 - Motor disorders

-Reiter & Walsh ABC Law Centers is a national birth injury law firm that has been helping children with birth injuries since 1997.
-If your child was diagnosed with a birth injury such as cerebral palsy, a seizure disorder or hypoxic-ischemic encephalopathy (HIE), the award-winning lawyers at ABC Law Centers can help.
-We have helped children throughout the U.S. obtain compensation for lifelong treatment, therapy and a secure future, and we give personal attention to each child and family we represent.
-Our birth injury firm has numerous multi-million dollar verdicts and settlements that attest to our success.
+ABC Law Centers has been helping children with birth injuries since 1997.
+We have helped children throughout the U.S. obtain compensation for lifelong treatment, therapy, and a secure future, and we give personal attention to each child and family we represent.
+Our firm has numerous multi-million dollar verdicts and settlements that attest to our success, along with prestigious awards and glowing client testimonials.
+Please contact us today to learn more.
+Clients pay us nothing until we obtain a verdict or settlement in their favor.